markpiffer/gmtt/README.md

 x1|y3  x2|y3  x3|y3
 endef
 ```
-There are some obvious restrictions on tables: as make doesn't recognize string delimiters ("" etc.) there is no way to have spaces inside one cell:
+There are some obvious restrictions on tables: make doesn't recognize string delimiters ("" etc.) so there is no way to have spaces inside one cell:
 ```
 define illegal-table-there-are-no-strings-in-make =
 2